-Challenge: reminder.
+A Solution to the 4th Challenge.
 Once the original clusters are established, then, for each cluster c, it is desirable to be able to apply the clustering algorithm only to the situations from this cluster - and come up with sub-clusters of the cluster c.

-Possible solution.
-A possible solution is to use the fuzzy clusters, i.e.:

-- to produce the degrees of belonging that we produced as a solution to the third challenge, and then - to use these degrees when clustering all the situations from the cluster c as we did in our solution to the second challenge.
+A possible solution is to use the fuzzy clusters, i.e., to produce the degrees of belonging (that we produced as a solution to the 3rd challenge), and then to use these degrees when clustering all the situations from the cluster c - as we did in our solution to the second challenge.